Ferry from Seattle to Vancouver

 - Or do you seek a direct ferry from Seattle to Vancouver?
 This ferry doesn't exist since it can't compete with the BC 99 highway.
 It's just under 3 hours to reach Vancouver from Seattle by car.
 The train and the bus take about 4 hours.

-If you want to take your car with you to Victoria Island there is only one good option you can take.
+If you want to take your car with you to Vancouver Island there is only one good option you can take.
 You need to drive to Port Angeles and hop on the ferry to Victoria.

 Black Ball Ferry Line operates the M.V.
 Coho passenger and vehicle ferry linking Victoria, BC on Vancouver Island with Port Angeles.